beratsert/tcp_throughput_test/README.md

 # tcp_throughput_test
-Program report the total throughput.
-The user can specify the application data rate, number of stations in the network, tcp socket sizes and choose the variant of TCP i.e. congestion control algorithm to use.
+Program reports Wi-Fi performance metrics.
+The user can specify the application data rate, the number of stations in the network, tcp socket sizes and the variant of TCP i.e. congestion control algorithm to use.